 Operation Christmas Child enjoys the support of around 2,000 UK schools that recognise its valuable contribution to pursuing the vision and values of their schools.
 You can choose to make one shoebox per class with each child contributing a gift, or every child could fill a shoebox – whatever works best for your school.
 Here are some ideas for how to take part:

-- Use OCC as an opportunity to learn about and pray for children of other cultures, languages and world religions.
+- Use Operation Christmas Child as an opportunity to learn about and pray for children of other cultures, languages and world religions.

 - Download free posters, leaflets and more to take part and get your school involved.

 - Download our colouring pages that your students can put in their shoeboxes to let the recipients know about the children who packed their gifts.

 - Make some simple crafts to include in the shoeboxes.
-Go to our knitting & crafts page for ideas on what to make.
+Visit our Pinterest page for ideas on what to make.